 Any service or entity that records conversations where individuals disclose sensitive information about themselves has a responsibility to keep safe such information.
 In the case of the healthcare sphere, providers, pharmacies, and other entities could face legal consequences for breaching HIPPA privacy regulations whether or not that breach is intentional.
 Lawyers and other legal organizations are required to maintain their own privacy protection standards.

 Financial information, like credit card information used in any day-to-day credit card transaction, has to meet stringent safety and privacy requirements under the Payment Card Industry Data Security Standard (PCI DSS).
-If ever a user has to call their credit card company and verbally verify or disclose any of their credit card information, that information must be protected.
+If ever a user ever has to call their credit card company and verbally verify or disclose any of their credit card information, that information must be protected.
 Individuals generally trust such professionals to keep their information safe from any nefarious use—a breach in this trust could cause a credit card company or bank to see an exodus of account holders.

 How is audio redaction performed?

-Manual Redaction
+Manual redaction

 Manually editing audio files is a time-consuming process that generally takes two to five minutes per minute of audio edited.
 This means a ten-minute 911 call could take almost an hour to process.
 In many areas, like California, there exists a legal obligation to release records and evidence used in court proceedings within 45 days, but whenever that evidence contains audio information the voice privacy and audio privacy of certain individuals need to be preserved.